Create and manage account

 Authenticate account

-There are two methods for user authentication in Data Forest.
-The following describes the method of using account name and password, and the method of using Kerberos principal and keytab.
+There are 2 methods for user authentication in Data Forest.
+This section describes how to use account name and password authentication, as well as Kerberos principal and keytab authentication.

 Use account name and password